isadoraschiefler/ai-campaigns-perceptions-gen-z/readme.md

 Visual experience evaluations for AI content are moderately negative A strong preference for human-centered interaction was observed

+The .omv file can be opened using Jamovi (https://www.jamovi.org) to reproduce the statistical analyses.

 For questions, contact via GitHub or email (isadoraschiefler@gmail.com).